-In the example below the call to g(x) has no effect on x because it needs to create an independent copy of the storage value in memory.
-However h(x) modifies x because a reference and not a copy is passed.
+In the example below the call to g(x) has no effect on x because it creates an independent copy of the storage value in memory.
+However, h(x) successfully modifies x because only a reference and not a copy is passed.